 Spirit Day, held in October, is a school-wide activity celebrating the feast of our patron saint, St. Francis of Assisi.
 Students engage in various sports activities conducted by our physical education teacher.
 A parent coordinates all events including procuring assistants, arranging for special lunches, and counting sponsor donations.

-Students have the opportunity to participate in parish-sponsored clubs such as Choir, Girl Scouts, Youth Group, CYO Sports Program.
-Faculty members moderate a wide variety of after-school clubs.
+Students have the opportunity to participate in all parish-sponsored clubs such as Youth Group, in addition to the CYO Sports Program, Girl Scouts & Children’s Choir.